CONE-MT/Multilingual_ChatGPT/README.md

 # Multilingual ChatGPT
 [中文介绍（README in Chinese)](./README_chinese.md)

 This is a simple ChatGPT demo that supports multilingual speech.
 We support both speech and text input.
-For speech data, we use [Recorder.js](https://github.com/mattdiamond/Recorderjs) to record the speech data in the frontend and send it to the backend.
+We use [Streamlit](https://streamlit.io/) to build our app.
+We use code from [this repository](https://github.com/stefanrmmr/streamlit_audio_recorder) to accept recordings from the frontend.
 Then the speech will be converted to text using [Whisper](https://github.com/openai/whisper).
-Our backend will call our multilingual translation service to support languages that are not supported or not proficient in ChatGPT and translate them into English.
+Our backend will call our multilingual translation service to translate recognized text into English.
 Then we will use [ChatGPT API](https://platform.openai.com/docs/guides/chat) to get the reply.
 The reply will also be translated back to the input language using our multilingual translation service.
-In addition, some frontend code refers to [this repository](https://github.com/addpipe/simple-recorderjs-demo).

 ## Motivation
 ChatGPT has achieved remarkable results in various natural language tasks.
 However, due to the training data being primarily sourced from English, ChatGPT's support for many other languages remains limited or even nonexistent.
-To address this issue, we integrate our translation service, CONE, with ChatGPT to first translate source languages into English, which are then processed by ChatGPT.
+To address this issue, we integrate our translation service with ChatGPT to first translate source languages into English, which are then processed by ChatGPT.
 Subsequently, ChatGPT's responses are translated back into the source languages.
 Moreover, we employ the Whisper model to convert speech into text, thereby extending our service to support voice input.
 This innovative approach aims to enhance the accessibility and applicability